Machete Kills: Reception

-Rotten Tomatoes gave the film a rating of 29% based on 125 reviews, with an average of 4.6/10.
+Rotten Tomatoes gave the film a rating of 29% based on 124 reviews, with an average of 4.6/10.
 The website's critical consensus reads, "While possessed with the same schlocky lunacy as its far superior predecessor, Machete Kills loses the first installment's spark in a less deftly assembled sequel."
 On Metacritic, which assigns a rating based on reviews from mainstream critics, the film has received a score of 41 out of 100, based on 33 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Gaga was nominated for a Golden Raspberry Award for Worst Supporting Actress for her performance, but lost to Kim Kardashian for Temptation: Confessions of a Marriage Counselor.

-Possible sequel
+Future

 At the end of the first film's theatrical version, two sequels are mentioned, Machete Kills and Machete Kills Again.
 However, the trailer for a third film that precedes Kills is instead titled, Machete Kills Again...
 In Space and is labeled as a "Coming Attraction".
 In 2015, Trejo told Halloween Daily News that the third film is happening.
 In 2022, when asked about the progress of the project, Trejo said, "Send an email to Robert Rodriguez and tell him to stop being afraid and do it!"
 In 2023, Rodriguez addressed the possibility of making Machete in Space stating that "we have to do it [and] give it to them."